-To determine costs of care, we have obtained hospital bills on each of the study patients and abstracted the using the UB-92 standard format.
+To determine costs of care, we have obtained hospital bills on each of the study patients and abstracted them using the UB-92 standard format.
 To supplement the CDC funds for this project, we wrote a grant and were funded by the National Institute on Aging to obtain Medicare data on the study patients aged 65 and older.
 We obtained data from MarketScan to determine national data on professional fee costs for trauma.
+The products from this study will be remarkable.
+Just a few of them are: